MEDIATION & FACILITATION SERVICES

-Areas where our Facilitation services can be of assistance include; Strategic planning, mergers and reorganizations, workplace concerns, workplace restorations, group participation, succession planning, project partnering, and traditional and customized training.
+Areas where our Facilitation services can be of assistance include; Strategic planning, mergers and reorganizations, workplace concerns, workplace wellness and restoration, group participation, succession planning, project partnering, and traditional and customized training.

 Below are some common questions that we are asked as it relates to Mediation and Facilitation.

 Mediation is a process provided by a neutral third party to assist two or more parties reach a mutually acceptable agreement.
 Parties to mediation meet privately with the mediator to resolve their dispute on their own terms, rather than a judge or arbitrator making a decision after hearing evidence.